What is Caldolor?

 Caldolor injection is used to reduce fever and treat pain.

-You should not receive Caldolor just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

-Caldolor may increase your risk of heart attack or stroke, especially if you use it long term or have heart disease.
+Caldolor can increase your risk of fatal heart attack or stroke, even if you don't have any risk factors.
 You should not receive this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

+Caldolor can increase your risk of fatal heart attack or stroke, even if you don't have any risk factors.
+You should not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

-Caldolor may also cause stomach or intestinal bleeding, which can be fatal.
-These conditions can occur without warning while you are receiving ibuprofen injection.
+Ibuprofen may also cause stomach or intestinal bleeding, which can be fatal.
+These conditions can occur without warning while you are using this medicine, especially in older adults.

 To make sure Caldolor is safe for you, tell your doctor if you have: